x702-obfuscated/Python-Notes/4-Iteration/Iterate1DCollections.md

 <br>

-## `Run Time Errors: LookUp Errors`q
+# `Common Run Time Errors: Lookup Errors`

-## IndexError
+## `IndexError`
-> * IndexErrors are a type of LookUp Error that occurs when an algorithm attempts to access an index that does not exist.
+`IndexErrors` are a type of LookUp Error that occurs when an algorithm attempts to access an index that does not exist.
-> * error: Run Time

-real examples
+examples
 ```python
 list1d = ['a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i']